Create and upload a Windows Server VHD to Azure

 Step 2: Create a storage account in Azure

-A storage account represents the highest level of the namespace for accessing the storage services and is associated with your Azure subscription.
-You need a storage account in Azure to upload a .vhd file to Azure that can be used for creating a virtual machine.
+You need a storage account in Azure to upload a .vhd file so it can be used in Azure to create a virtual machine.
 You can use the Azure Management Portal to create a storage account.

 Sign in to the Azure Management Portal.